boulmers/DigiHotkey/readme.md

 ### Getting Started

-This project can be used both as an educational project in windows automation using [*AutoHotkey*](https://www.autohotkey.com/)
+This project can be used both as an educational project in windows automation and a base for personal productivity tools using [*AutoHotkey*](https://www.autohotkey.com/)

 ### Prerequisites